bcgov/PIMS/docs/DEVOPS.md

 The CI/CD process determines if changes were made.
 If they were not, it will ask if you want to force a rebuild.
 If the build, test and scan process completed successfully it will deploy the new build and spin up new containers.

-This makes the **DEV** branch unstable, as it can change mulitple times per day.
+This makes the **DEV** branch unstable, as it can change multiple times per day.

 Initial QA testing is performed in the **DEV** environment.